aniketdassrit1/Interview-Prep-Notes/CompanyInterviewAttendedQues/Cognizant.md

     * Table with 3 rows task name, date and status
     * Do not make http call return an observable with data.
     * Date format YY/MMMM
+    * When the table loads the data update the parent.

 * Add service directly in the component without using provider
 * What is meant by